 Wound Care Product Analysis

-Wound care product testing, materials analysis and characterization to assist companies in all stages of product development and manufacturing support
+Wound care product testing, materials analysis and characterization to accelerate all stages of product development, compliance and manufacturing

 Wound care products are primarily aimed at ensuring timely wound healing and effective infection control.
 Wound care product analysis is an area of increasing focus as the industry moves towards active wound care products and dressings with specific properties.
 Many products are topical and are approved as medical devices, but some drugs and biologics have been approved for the treatment of wounds as well.